keycloakify/oidc-spa/README.md

         throw new Error("This hook should be used only on authenticated routes");
     }

+    // NOTE: When idToken changes, the component get re-rendered
-    const { idToken } = oidc.getTokens();
+    // so idToken can be used in dependency arrays. ✅ const { idToken } = oidc.getTokens();

     const user = useMemo(